-English Education, literacy studies, ethnographic methodology, African American history and culture, hip-hop studies
+English Education, literacy studies, ethnographic methodology, African American history and culture, hip-hop studies, American poetry in performance.

 Brij Mohan Distinguished Professor Award, LSU, 2011.

 Excellence in Service Award, WordPlay Teen Writing Project, Baton Rouge, LA, 2011.